pampa-labs/pampa-labs.github.io/docs/ai-tools/ai-tooling.md

 ## Maximizing AI Tool Efficiency: Pro Tips

+1. One-Shot Conversations:
-1. **One-Shot Conversations**: For models like GPT-4 and Claude, sometimes a single, well-crafted prompt yields better results than a long conversation.
+   - For models like GPT-4 and Claude, sometimes a single, well-crafted prompt yields better results than a long conversation.

+2. Model Switching:
-2. **Model Switching**: Start with GPT-4 for initial code generation, switch to Claude for refinement, and use GPT-3.5 for quick documentation tasks.
+   - Start with GPT-4 for initial code generation, switch to Claude for refinement, and use GPT-3.5 for quick documentation tasks.

+3. Context Management:
-3. **Context Management**: Be mindful of token limits and context windows.
+   - Be mindful of token limits and context windows.
 Summarize long conversations before switching models.

+4. Continuous Learning:
-4. **Continuous Learning**: Regularly update your Codex learnings to improve AI assistance over time.
+   - Regularly update your Codex learnings to improve AI assistance over time.

+5. Balanced Reliance:
-5. **Balanced Reliance**: While AI tools are powerful, remember to apply your expertise.
+   - While AI tools are powerful, remember to apply your expertise.
 AI is best used as an enhancer, not a replacement for developer skills.

 ## Conclusion